A Qualitative Study of the Dynamic Behavior for Adaptive Gradient Algorithms: Adam: performances for different values of a and b

-\paragraph{Training ResNets on CIFAR10} The above investigation suggests that Adam performs better when $\alpha\approx\beta$.
-Here we provide further support by considering a more realistic problem: training a ResNet18 \cite{he2016deep} on CIFAR10 using stochastic Adam with large batch size.
+The above investigation suggests that Adam performs better when $\alpha\approx\beta$.
+Here we provide further support by considering a more realistic problem: training a ResNet18 \citep{he2016deep} on CIFAR10 using stochastic Adam with a large batch size.
 The results are shown in Figure \ref{fig: cifar}.
 We see that with the default parameters ($\beta=0.9, \alpha=0.999$), there are are large spikes during the late phase of training.
 In contrast, when $a\approx b$, Adam converges very smoothly and is also faster than using the default parameters.